Things to consider before buying a strata property

 Strata living has many benefits, but it’s important to do your research when buying a strata property.
 Before you sign on the dotted line and move into your dream apartment, you’ll need to think carefully about whether you’re choosing the best property and community for you.
-Here are nine factors to consider carefully before buying a strata property.
+Here are eight factors to consider carefully before buying a strata property.

-Exactly what will own?
+Exactly what will I own?

 As a general rule, each lot owner is considered to own the air space within the boundaries of their own lot – basically the inside of their apartment or unit.
 Any land or buildings that aren’t included in any lot are considered common property.
 Consider what your potential property will offer you and whether this will meet your needs.
 Find out:

 - Are car spaces and garages included within your allotment, or do they fall under common property?

 - What is covered in the list of inclusions?
 Most fixtures are included, but it’s wise to confirm.

 - Will you have your own driveway, garden or courtyard?

 - Are there any restrictions on the use of common property which might affect you?

 What levies will I have to pay?

 The fees paid by all owners fund the maintenance, repair and running of the building, and are an integral part of any strata scheme.
 Levies are one of the positive benefits of living in strata, as they allow you to let someone else take care of the property maintenance and upkeep, rather than having to take care of it yourself.